 O COME LET US ADORE HIM, JESUS CHRIST, OUR EUCHARISTIC LORD!

-To schedule or invite a missionary or lay evangelist or to obtain assistance, information and materials for starting Eucharistic Adoration please contact us.
+To schedule a sign-up weekend, to invite a Eucharistic missionary or lay evangelist or to obtain assistance, information and materials for starting Eucharistic Adoration you are welcome to contact us.

 PERPETUAL EUCHARISTIC ADORATION